nyanpasu/cearth/README.md

 cearth
 ======

-Open sourced C client for the online game [Haven &amp; Hearth](http://www.havenandhearth.com).
+Open sourced C client for the online game [Haven and Hearth](http://www.havenandhearth.com).
 Haven and Hearth is a MMORPG written in Java featuring permadeath and hardcore survival developed by [Seatribe](http://www.seatribe.se/).

 Resource files from the original client are not provided with this, take it from the original,